 Just like you would roast beets in the oven, you can cook them the same way in your grill.
 Prep your grill for 400-425 degrees F setting up a direct/indirect coals.
 Place your beets on a sheet pan and place them on the indirect side of the grill (on direct they can burn on the bottom, so we recommend a sheet pan to help with this).

 Do I need to peel the beets before I roast them?

 Nope!
 Just trim any beet tops (the greens), clean them and place them directly on the sheet pan and into the grill they go.

 They’ll take roughly 45 mins to roast in the grill.
 You want to cook them until they’re soft, but not mush!
 One way I like to test is to use a digital thermometer probe and see how easily it glides into the beets.
 It should go in easy, but not as easy as butter or mashed potatoes.
-Once they’re soft, remove them from the grill and let cool enough to handle.
+Once they’re soft, remove them from the grill and let cool enough to handle before peeling them.